New accounts clerks

 Education & Skills

 Data on higher education choices for New accounts clerks from The Department of Education and Census Bureau.
-The most common major for New accounts clerks is Business but the most specialized major according to RCA in 2023 were Communication Technologies.
+The most common major for New accounts clerks is Business but the most specialized major according to RCA in 2024 were Legal.

 Among the necessary skills for New accounts clerks, Active Listening stands, but the revealed comparative advantage (RCA) shows that New accounts clerks need more than the average amount of Mathematics.